Liability Insurance for Dietary Supplement and Nutraceutical Companies

 - And a deductible, usually starting at no less than $1,000 or $2,500 per claim or occurrence

-The minimum premiums are determined by each individual insurance companies.
+The minimum premiums are determined by each individual insurance company.
 Since the FDA’s ban on most products containing ephedra and its derivatives and with a more regulated environment including Adverse Event Reporting (AER) laws, as examples, fortunately, insurance rates have dropped significantly, as the frequency and severity of reported claims that were paid are well below what was happening well over a decade ago.
-In the current market conditions, premiums start at $1,500 with one newer program, then typically jumps up to $3,000 to $3,500 for small companies and start-up operations under about $2,000,000 in annual sales.
+In the current market conditions, premiums start at $1,500, then typically jump up to $3,000 to $3,500 for small companies and start-up operations under about $2,000,000 in annual sales.
 Some insurers have much higher minimum premiums and only consider larger operations.
 Historically, premium cost is calculated by multiplying a rate per $1,000 of estimated annual gross receipts, which would be subject to verification and reconciliation, also known as the audit, by the carrier or its assigned third-party representative soon after the policy expires.
 The rate in the dietary supplement industry is usually determined by the insurance companies’ underwriters’ assessment and judgment of an individual company’s risk profile as presented and perceived by the experience of the underwriters.

 How Premium is Calculated